18 Places You Have to See in Colombia

 18.Minca

 Minca is a little mountain village about 45 minutes from the coastal city Santa Marta.
-The village is just a few kilometers from the Caribbean Sea away but still it is located already in Colombian coffee zone.
+The village is just a few kilometers from the Caribbean Sea away, but it is already located in Colombian coffee zone.
 Here you can enjoy a tour to a coffee farm or simply relax yourself.
 Particularly beautiful is the view over Santa Marta in the evening.

 Things to Do in Minca